-2. An individual tribe (or intertribal consortium) may submit a proposal requesting up to a maximum of \$100,000 of federal CWA section 319 funding.
-If an applicant submits a proposal that requests more than \$100,000 of federal CWA section 319 funding, it will be rejected from further consideration.

-3. All proposals must include activities that are related to waters within a reservation or they will be rejected.
-CWA section 319 grants may be awarded to tribes for use outside the reservation only if they fund activities that are related to waters within a reservation, such as those relating to sources upstream of a waterway entering the reservation.
+- 2. An individual tribe (or intertribal consortium) may submit a proposal requesting up to a maximum of \$100,000 of federal CWA section 319 funding.
+If an applicant submits a proposal that requests more than \$100,000 of federal CWA section 319 funding, it will be rejected from further consideration. - 3.
+All proposals must include activities that are related to waters within a reservation or they will be rejected.
+CWA section 319 grants may be awarded to tribes for use outside the reservation only if they fund activities that are related to waters within a reservation and are consistent with the applicant's nonpoint source assessment report and management program.
+These activities may include either those relating to sources upstream of a waterway entering the reservation, or activities downstream of reservation waters.
+The proposal must clearly demonstrate the impacts of the upstream or downstream project on tribal land and waters or it will be rejected from further consideration.